The logarithmic Picard group and its tropicalization: Introduction

-In this paper, we define logarithmic line bundles on families of logarithmic curves as torsors under the logarithmic multiplicative group, as Kato and Illusie proposed, that satisfy the additional bounded monodromy condition.
-In Section~\ref{sec:unint} we explain why this condition is necessary if infinitesimal deformation of logarithmic line bundles is to have the expected relationship to formal families of logarithmic line bundles.
-However, even with this condition, the logarithmic Picard group is not representable by an algebraic space with a logarithmic structure, essentially because the logarithmic multiplicative group \emph{itself} is not so representable (see Section~\ref{sec:logGm}).
-However, the logarithmic multiplicative group does have a logarithmically \'etale cover by a logarithmic scheme, and we prove that the logarithmic Picard group of a logarithmic curve is algebraic in the same sense:
+It is sensible to take $M_X^{\rm gp}$-torsors as a candidate for a compactification of $\mathcal{O}_X^*$ in general, even when the base $S$ of the family is an arbitrary logarithmic scheme.
+In this paper, we use this observation to define logarithmic line bundles on a family of logarithmic curves $X \rightarrow S$ as torsors under the logarithmic multiplicative group, as Kato and Illusie proposed, that satisfy the additional bounded monodromy condition.
+This definition produces a stack $\bLogPic(X/S)$ --- the logarithmic Picard stack --- with respect to the strict \'etale topology on $S$, and an associated sheaf $\LogPic(X/S)$ --- the logarithmic Picard group --- via rigidification.
+In Section~\ref{sec:unint} we explain why the bounded monodromy condition is necessary if infinitesimal deformation of logarithmic line bundles is to have the expected relationship to formal families of logarithmic line bundles.
+Thus the bounded monodromy condition can be considered to be the first subtlety of the theory.
+The second subtlety is that even with this condition, the logarithmic Picard stack and the logarithmic Picard group are not representable by an algebraic stack or algebraic space with a logarithmic structure respectively.
+The reason is essentially that the logarithmic multiplicative group is \emph{itself} not representable (see Section~\ref{sec:logGm}).
+Nevertheless, $\bLogPic(X/S)$ and $\LogPic(X/S)$ do have all the formal properties of an algebraic stack and an algebraic space, albeit only in the logarithmic category.
+Specifically, $\LogPic(X/S)$ has a \emph{logarithmically} \'etale cover by a logarithmic scheme, and we prove that it is a smooth algebraic group object in the category of logarithmic schemes, with proper components:

 \begin{maintheorem} Let $X$ be a proper, vertical logarithmic curve over $S$.
-The logarithmic Picard group $\LogPic(X/S)$ has a logarithmically smooth cover by a logarithmic scheme, is logarithmically smooth and proper, is a commutative group object, has finite diagonal, and contains $\Pic^{[0]}(X/S)$ as a subgroup. \end{maintheorem} \begin{proof} See Corollary~\ref{cor:sheaf-algebraic} for the existence of a logarithmically smooth cover, Theorem~\ref{thm:smooth} for the logarithmic smoothness, Corollary~\ref{cor:logpic-proper} for the properness, and Theorem~\ref{thm:diag} for the finiteness of the diagonal.
+The logarithmic Picard group $\LogPic(X/S)$ has a logarithmically smooth cover by a logarithmic scheme, is logarithmically smooth with proper components, is a commutative group object, has finite diagonal, and contains $\Pic^{[0]}(X/S)$ as a subgroup. \end{maintheorem} \begin{proof} See Corollary~\ref{cor:sheaf-algebraic} for the existence of a logarithmically smooth cover, Theorem~\ref{thm:smooth} for the logarithmic smoothness, Corollary~\ref{cor:logpic-proper} for the properness, and Theorem~\ref{thm:diag} for the finiteness of the diagonal.
 The group structure and inclusion of $\Pic^{[0]}(X/S)$ are immediate from the construction in Definition~\ref{def:logpic}. \end{proof}

 \begin{maincorollary} The logarithmic Jacobian is a logarithmic abelian variety, in the sense of Kajiwara, Kato, and Nakayama~\cite{kajiwara_kato_nakayama_2008a,kajiwara_kato_nakayama_2008b}. \end{maincorollary} \begin{proof} See Theorem~\ref{thm:log-ab-var}. \end{proof}